 Diss town councillors

-The Town Council has 13 town councillors who voluntarily, democratically and lawfully make the strategic decisions.
+The Town Council has capacity for up to 14 town councillors who voluntarily, democratically and lawfully make the strategic decisions.

 Council Leader, Chair of Infrastructure committee, ex-officio on all other committees